TristanoSuriani/jadeval/README.md

 ~~~~
 When the customer's last name is unknown stop the process and notify the error
 ~~~~
-[Jadeval Validations Fluent API](docs/Validations.md) allows to define validations like this one with a declarative approach.
-Follow the link for examples.

 ### Workflows
 A workflow consists of an orchestrated and repeatable pattern of activity.
 Elements of a workflow include states,